 When does a durable power of attorney become effective?

-It may take effect immediately or only after a specific event, such as incapacity, depending on how the document is written.
+It takes effect immediately or after a specific event (such as incapacity), depending on how the document is written.

 What happens if I become incapacitated without a durable power of attorney?

-A court may need to appoint a guardian or conservator to manage your affairs.
+A court filing will likely be required to appoint a guardian or conservator to manage your affairs, at a cost of $5,000-$8,000 to the individual.

 Changing or Revoking a Durable Power of Attorney